Posted by: Northwest Eye in General on October 26, 2025

 Implement Prevention Strategies for Eyelid Shingles

-Vaccination: We understand that health concerns can be overwhelming.
-The shingles vaccine (Shingrix) is highly effective in reducing the risk of developing shingles and its complications.
-It is recommended for adults aged 50 and older, and we encourage you to consider this important step for your well-being.
+- Vaccination: The shingles vaccine (Shingrix) is highly effective in reducing the risk of developing shingles and its complications.
+It is recommended for adults aged 50 and older.

-Regular Eye Exams: If you have a history of shingles or are at higher risk, regular eye exams can help monitor your eye health and catch any potential issues early.
-We are here to help you through this process, ensuring you feel supported every step of the way.
+- Regular Eye Exams: For individuals with a history of shingles or those at higher risk, regular eye exams can help monitor eye health and catch any potential issues early.

 Conclusion